jhwangit128/jhwangit128.github.io/README.md

 # UNSOLVED PROBLEMS

 I want to develop this app so that user can have more option to choose from in the drink tracker section.
-Instead of number of days, I want the user to add how many consumption
+Instead of number of days, users can add daily drink consumption (how many cups or bottles).